egegungordu/ja-ime-engine/README.md

 ime.deleteForward();     // Delete the next character
 ```

+> [!WARNING]
-Note: The IPADIC dictionary is subject to its own license terms.
+> The IPADIC dictionary is subject to its own license terms.
 If you need to use a different dictionary or want to avoid IPADIC's license requirements, use the `ime_core` module with your own dictionary implementation.

 ### 3. IME Core Module - Custom Dictionary